Enhypen: Former

+Artistry

+According to The Korea Herald, Enhypen is known for their "polished pop sound", with writer Pyo Kyung-min considering their venture into hip-hop in the EP The Sin: Vanish a "new direction" for the group.
+On the other hand, Complexs Esperanza Rosenbaum said that the group's music "constantly" changes styles, identifying genres such as rock, retro pop, hip-hop, and Brazilian funk across their discography.

 Other ventures

 Endorsements

-In June 2021, Enhypen collaborated with a football-inspired lifestyle brand GOALSTUDIO on limited edition recovery slippers called En-Grab-Ity Balance, sold on Weverse Shop.
+In June 2021, Enhypen collaborated with a football-inspired lifestyle brand GOALSTUDIO on limited edition recovery slippers called En-Grab-Ity Balance through Weverse Shop.
 In the same month, the group was announced as the first global ambassadors of the French fashion brand Ami Paris.
 In October, Enhypen was announced as the new global models of Abib, a new Korean skincare brand.

 In March 2022, Enhypen was appointed by Japanese footwear company ABC-Mart to be the face of its Nike Air Max promotions that year, including special benefits such as AR experiences and original stickers to those who purchase the INTRLK and EXCEE shoes via its online store.
 The group later modelled the Nike Oneonta Sandal and Air Rift for summer promotions, and endorsed Nike Manoa Leather Boots in the winter.
 In May, Enhypen was chosen as the 2022 Coke summer campaign artist for its "Coke X Music.
 Engrave the Magic of Summer" message, covering British rock band Queen's "A Kind of Magic" from their 1986 album of the same name on June 8 through Coke Studio.
 This was followed by their "Coca-Cola Zero X Enhypen" campaign in August.
 In early October, Enhypen was revealed as the face of BYS Cosmetics Philippines' "You Play You" campaign.
 They were selected as the new ambassador for Kolon Sports in the same month and modelled its 2022 Fall/Winter Collection and 2023 Spring/Summer Trekking Look Collection.